opawar600/Face-Recognition/README.md

 The program *face_detection.py* is able to locate the face in the given image using the same Cascade Classifier.
 Just make sure to specify the path where the haarcascade_frontalface_default.xml file is stored.
 I have uploaded the xml file in the repo. **It is recommended that you store this haarcascade_frontalface_default.xml file in the same folder where the face_detection.py is present.** You can [download](https://github.com/opencv/opencv/tree/master/data/haarcascades) various xml files and try diffrent things other than only face detection.

+## Create Dataset

+> python create_dataset.py

+This script is used to store the facial images in the database which will be used to train the recognizer.
+Storing whole image will make it difficult to recognize the faces.
+Hence we will crop only the face from the captured image and store it to the folder.
+The rectangle that we drew over the face in the face_detection.py script, same concept will be applied to store the facial image.
+We have the co-ordinates of the rectangle which we can use to crop the image from the video.
+One thing to notice is that we store the images in grayscale format.
+This is because the algorithm we use needs black and white images.
+It will further be explained when we talk about LBPH recognizer.

 This was all about face detection.
 I will keep updating the repo as soon as I finish the further modules.
 Till then, **Happy Coding**